brandur/sorg/content/fragments/alan-kay-apple.md

   interfaces to the lowest common denominator.
 ---

-I've never had as an easy of a time romanticizing Xerox PARC and the old guard as much as many others down here do, but this 2014 talk from Alan Kay is very thought provoking:
-["Is it Complex or Did We Just Make it Complicated?"][talk].
+Here's a great talk from Alan Kay: ["Is it Complex or Did We Just Make it Complicated?"][talk].

-There are a lot of good ideas in there, but my favorite moment is when he sets his sights on the dumbed down interface that is iOS.
+There are a lot of good ideas in there, but my favorite moment is when he sets his sights on iOS.
 He's asked about running [Squeak][squeak] (a Smalltalk dialect) on the iPad, and responds with:

 > I'll tell you what does tick me off.
 Two things.
 The
 > number one thing is that yes, you can run the Etoys